 The bill H.63 proposes amendments to the existing law regarding legislative leave for employees who serve as members of the General Assembly.
-It mandates that employers must continue to provide employment benefits to legislators during their leave at the same level and rate of contribution as if they were not on leave.
-Specifically, the bill stipulates that the employer must maintain benefits coverage, allow the employee to accrue seniority, and may require the employee to contribute to the cost of benefits at the existing rate.
-Additionally, the bill prohibits employers from discharging or retaliating against employees who exercise their rights to serve as elected officials.
+It mandates that employers must continue to provide employment benefits to legislators during their leave at the same level and rate of contribution as if they were actively employed.
+The bill specifies that the employer may require the employee to contribute to the cost of these benefits at the existing rate during the leave.
+Additionally, it ensures that employees will not lose their job status, seniority, or rights to participate in insurance and other benefits while on leave.
+The bill also includes protections against retaliation for employees exercising their rights to serve as elected officials.

 Statutes affected: As Introduced: 21-496